Pride & Planning:

 -

-- Register and attend a webinar.
+- Register and attend a webinar on May 19.
 We’ll share information about questions to consider and information to collect so that you’re ready to complete your legacy planning documents.

 -

-- Submit a brief intake form.
+- Submit a brief intake form by May 26.
 After the webinar, ALRP will send you a link to complete an intake form.
 ALRP’s client services staff will review your information and make sure everything’s ready to go before you meet with a lawyer.
+When you submit the form, you’ll also book a one-hour appointment to meet with a lawyer on June 13.

 -

-- Attend our workshop on September 27.
-Join us at Openhouse on Saturday, September 27, to meet 1:1 with a lawyer and have your documents finalized.
+- Attend your appointment on June 13.
+Join us at Wilson Sonsini (One Market Plaza) on Saturday, June 13, to meet 1:1 with a lawyer and have your documents finalized.

 What can we help with?